Datasilk/Core/README.md

 All `Datasilk.Service` methods should return a string, but can also return a `Datasilk.Service.Response` object, which will allow the user to specify where in the DOM to inject HTML, how it should be injected (replace, append, before, after), and whether or not to load some custom javascript code or CSS styles.
 For example:

 ```
-return Inject(".myclass", Datasilk.Service.injectType.replace, myHtml, myJavascript, myCss)
+return Inject(".myclass", injectType.replace, myHtml, myJavascript, myCss)
 ```

+## Routes.cs
+Your project now includes `Routes.cs`, an empty class file in the root folder.
+Use it by mapping request path names to new instances of `Datasilk.Page` classes.
+By routing new class instances using the `new` keyword, you bypass the last resort for Datasilk Core, which is to create an instance of your `Page` class using `Activator.CreateInstance`, taking 10 times the amount of CPU ticks to instatiate.

 ## Optional: Datasilk Core Javascript Library
-Learn more about the optional Javascript library, [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs), which contains the appropriate functionality used to make ajax calls and inject content onto the page from the results of a `Datasilk.Service.Response` JSON object.
+Learn more about the optional Javascript library, [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs), which contains the appropriate functionality used to make ajax calls and inject content onto the page from a `Datasilk.Service` method that returns an object of type `Datasilk.Service.Response`.
+The library includes other optional features, such as message alert boxes, popup modals, drag & drop functionality, and HTML templating.